vumichien/cocoindex/docs/docs/ops/targets.md

 If a node label needs to appear as source or target of a relationship, but not exported as a node, you need to [declare](../core/flow_def#target-declarations) the label with necessary configuration.

-The dataclass to describe the declaration is specific to each target storage (e.g. `cocoindex.storages.Neo4jDeclarations`), while they share the following common fields:
+The dataclass to describe the declaration is specific to each target (e.g. `cocoindex.targets.Neo4jDeclarations`), while they share the following common fields:

 *   `nodes_label` (required): The label of the node.